 But such circumstances are not present here.
-Plaintiffs here developed diabetes months or years after taking Lipitor and while they had other substantial risk factors for the disease.13 The Court has already found that the temporal relationship at issue here is insufficient to form the basis of a reliable causation opinion under Daubert.
+Plaintiffs here developed diabetes months or years after taking Lipitor and while they had other substantial risk factors for the disease.
+29 The Court has already found that the temporal relationship at issue here is insufficient to form the basis of a reliable causation opinion under Daubert.
 (See CMO 55, Dkt.
 No. 1283 at 20-27).
 Therefore, it is necessarily insufficient to create an issue of fact as to causation.
-See Hollander v.
-Sandoz Pharm.
-Corp., 289 F.3d 1193, 1214 (10th Cir.
-2002) ("We have already ruled that five of the eight categories of evidence on which they rely did not constitute sufficiently reliable grounds under Daubert for their experts' opinions.
+See Hollander, 289 F.3d at 1214 ("We have already ruled that five of the eight categories of evidence on which they rely did not constitute sufficiently reliable grounds under Daubert for their experts' opinions.
 As a result, these categories of evidence do not raise questions of fact on issues of causation.").
-The attenuated temporal relationship at issue here, even combined with Dr. Singh's testimony, simply leaves a jury to speculate.
+The attenuated temporal relationship at issue here simply leaves a jury to speculate.